Leaflet/Leaflet/docs/SlavaUkraini/examples/video-overlay/index.md

 ### `ImageOverlay`

-`L.imageOverlay` is used to load and display a single image over specific bounds of the map.
+`L.ImageOverlay` is used to load and display a single image over specific bounds of the map.

 To add an image overlay [`L.ImageOverlay`](/reference.html#imageoverlay) use this:
 ```